-The NJSIAA regulations re line-ups is quite clear, I. e., the best player scheduled to play, at the time and place of the match, plays #1, second best #2, and third best #3.
+The NJSIAA regulations regarding line-ups are quite clear, i.e., the best player scheduled to play, at the time and place of the match, plays 1st singles, second best #2, and third best #3.
 From the remainder of the squad, two doubles teams will play with the better being #1 and the other #2.
 The absence of one (1) 'regular' 1st, 2nd, or 3rd singles player does not necessitate the "breaking of the doubles" unless the absence is for a prolonged period (more than seven [7] consecutive calendar days).
-If it is evident that the player will not be available for at least seven (7) days, or the remainder of the season if less than seven (7) days; this rule will be in effect immediately.
-If two (2) or more 'regular' singles players are absent, the positions must be filled with the fourth and fifth singles players even if it requires breaking up the doubles teams to establish the proper team ladder.
-When one (1) or both players from the 1st Doubles team is unable to play, the 2nd Doubles team must play as 1st Doubles unless challenge matches determine otherwise.
-If you are missing one 1st doubles player and one 2nd doubles player, the remaining doubles players must play 1st Doubles!
-If time allows, challenge matches are mandatory under these circumstances.
+If it is evident that the player will not be available for at least seven (7) days, or the remainder of the season if less than seven (7) days, then this rule will be in effect immediately.